Pattaya transport interesting options……

 This is my 2nd favourite mode of transport, the Baht bus.

-Thanks for visiting my Pattaya transport options photo blog.
+Thanks for visiting my Pattaya transport interesting options photo blog.

 That’s all folks